leafo/lapis/docs/models.md

 ## Enum

 The `enum` function lets you create a special table that lets you convert between integer constants and names.
-This is useful for created enumerations in your database rows by using integers to represent a state.
+This is useful for creating enumerations in your database rows by using integers to represent a state.

 ```lua